ferrocene/ferrocene/src/values-and-objects.rst

 .. rubric:: Legality Rules

 :dp:`fls_hl5tnd9yy252`
-A :t:`variable` is an :t:`object` that is a component of a stack frame.
+A :t:`variable` is a placeholder for a :t:`value` that is allocated on the stack.

 :dp:`fls_vgi0gh5zmoiu`
 The following :t:`[construct]s` are :t:`[variable]s`: